janbaykara/ebook-scraper/README.md

 - `npm run build` - Build the extension for production

 ### Troubleshooting

-**Node.js compatibility issues:**
-If you encounter `error:0308010C:digital envelope routines::unsupported`, you're using Node.js 17+ with older dependencies.
-The build scripts are configured to handle this automatically using the legacy OpenSSL provider.

 **Extension not loading:**
 - Make sure you're selecting the `dist/` directory (build output), not the root or `src/` folder